lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    :width: 90%
    :align: center

 The MEEP simulation has converged to a good agreement with the theory at a resolution of 512.
 The power of the SHG field is not increasing quadratically as with perfect phase matching, but insead oscillating as a weak sinusoidal, as predicted by the theory.
-The agreement with is not perfect as seen from the peaks, which could be caused at least partially by the inaccuracy of the undepleted pump assumption.
+The agreement with is not perfect as seen from the peaks, which could be caused by the inaccuracy of the undepleted pump assumption and the fact the refractive index varies slightly within the pulse bandwidths, which is not taken into account in the theory.

 We can see that we perhaps need a higher resolution to reach convergence with dispersion than in the earlier figure without dispersion.
 This is reasonable, since the SHG field experiences a higher refractive index with dispersion, resulting in a smaller wavelength.
 Although it is not easy to make comparisons between the figures since the y-axes have differenct scales.

 Quasi-Phase Matching
 --------------------

 We have now seen that without dispersion, the SHG power grows quadratically with propagation distance, and with dispersion, it ocillates weakly as a sinusoidal due to the phase matching problem.
-In experiments, it usually desired to achieve the quadratic growth of the SHG power.
-Even though real materials always have dispersion, the quadratic growth can be achieved by utilizing special techniques.
+In experiments and applications, it usually desired to achieve the quadratic growth of the SHG power.
+Even though real materials are always dispersive, the quadratic growth can be achieved by utilizing special techniques.

 The most common way to achieve phase matching in the presence of dispersion is birefringent phase matching.
-It relies birefrince (polarization dependence of the refractive index) and the fact that some SHG light is generated with orthogonal polarization with respect to the pump field, resulting from the off-diagonal elements of the :math:`\chi^{(2)}` susceptibility tensor.
+It relies on birefrince (polarization dependence of the refractive index) and the fact that some SHG light is generated with orthogonal polarization with respect to the pump field, resulting from the off-diagonal elements of the :math:`\chi^{(2)}` susceptibility tensor.
 However, MEEP doesn't support off-diagonal elements of nonlinear susceptibility tensors, and hence it is not possible to simulate birefringent phase matching directly in MEEP.

 The second most common phase matching method, quasi-phase matching, can be simulated in MEEP.
 The idea of quasi-phase matching is to switch the sign of :math:`\chi^{(2)}` after the SHG power has reached the first local maximum of the sinusoidal, leading to continued growth of the SHG power.
 After that, the sign of :math:`\chi^{(2)}` is swithced repeatedly with the same period.
 The distance from :math:`z=0` to the first local maximum of the sinusoidal is known as the coherence length, and it is given by :math:`L_c=\frac{\pi}{\Delta k}`.